nomadjimbob/mikio/README.md

 ## Changes

+- 2022-04-25
+  - Added support for the defer js option in Hogsfather to override the templates default defer action of always.

 - 2022-03-05
   - Breadcrumbs and You Are Here have now been seperated instead of combined.
 This removed the options `breadcrumbHome` and `breadcrumbShowLast` for the breadcrumbs as it only applies to the you are here bar. **Breadcrumbs and You Are Here options may have reset**